golioth/developer-training/website/docs/golioth-exploration/02-device-interaction/05-settings-service.md

 ## Settings synchronization

-1. Click the `Device Settings` option in the left sidebar
+1. Click the `Devices` option in the left sidebar and chose your device from the resulting list.
 2. Notice that the settings are now in sync on the status view

     ![Device Settings in sync](./assets/settings-service-in-sync.jpg)